talon-one/TalonOne.cs/docs/IntegrationApi.md

 Update customer session

-Update (or create) a [customer session](/docs/dev/concepts/entities#customer-session).
+Update or create a [customer session](/docs/dev/concepts/entities#customer-session).
 For example, use this endpoint to share the content of a customer's cart with Talon.One and to check which promotion rules apply.  **Note:** The currency for the session and the cart items in the session is the same as the Application that owns this session.  **Session management**  The Talon.One platform supports multiple simultaneous sessions for the same profile.
 If you have multiple ways of accessing the same Application you can either:  - Track multiple independent sessions or, - Use the same session across all of them.
 You should share sessions when application access points share other state, such as the user's cart.
-If two points of access to the application have independent states, for example a user can have different items in their cart across the two) they should use independent customer session ID's.  **Sessions and customer profiles**  To link a session to a customer profile, set the `profileId` parameter in the request body to a customer profile's `integrationId`.
+If two points of access to the application have independent states, for example a user can have different items in their cart across the two) they should use independent customer session ID's.
+See more information and tips about session management in [Entities](/docs/dev/concepts/entities#customer-session).  **Sessions and customer profiles**  To link a session to a customer profile, set the `profileId` parameter in the request body to a customer profile's `integrationId`.
 To track an anonymous session use the empty string (`\"\"`) as the `profileId`. **Note:** You do **not** have to create a customer profile first.
 If the specified profile does not exist, an empty profile is created automatically.  **Performance tips**  Updating a customer session returns a response with the requested integration state.
 You can use the `responseContent` property to save yourself extra API calls.
 For example, you can get the customer profile details directly without extra requests.
 You can also set `runRuleEngine` to `false` to prevent unwanted rule executions.
 This allows you to improve response times.
 If `runRuleEngine` is set to `true`, the response also includes:  - The effects generated by the triggered campaigns. - The created coupons and referral objects.
-See more information and tips about session management in [Entities](/docs/dev/concepts/entities#customer-session).
+For more information, see the [integration tutorial](https://docs.talon.one/docs/dev/tutorials/integrating-talon-one).

 ### Example
 ```csharp